lrb924/Joint_Savings_Account/README.md

 ## Solutions/Summary

 * Create a joint savings account contract in Solidity
-* Compile and deploy the contract in the Remix VM (London)
+* Compile and deploy the contract in the Remix VM (London) environment
 * Interact with the deployed Smart contract

   * Define the authorized Ethereum addresses